peterwittek/ncpol2sdpa/doc/source/revision_history.rst

 Revision History
 ****************

+Since v1.9:

+  - New: The function `generate_variable` returns a single symbolic variable.

 **Version 1.9 (2015-08-28)**

   - New: Defining the constraints now also allows using for the symbols `<`, `<=`, `>=`, `>`.
 Additionally, the function `Eq` from SymPy can be used to defined equalities.